-On the other hand, if the idea of wide distribution and higher royalties from sales on major retailers (including Amazon.com) sounds good and you believe that using IngramSpark will benefit you long-term, then use it alongside CreateSpace or KDP Print for a balanced distribution solution.
+On the other hand, if the idea of wide distribution and higher royalties from sales on major retailers (including Amazon.com) sounds good and you believe that using IngramSpark will benefit you long-term, then use it alongside KDP Print for a balanced distribution solution.

 2018 updates: November 6th, April 17th, January 1st

-2017 updates: December 1st, October 25th, August 9th, June 5th.
+2017 updates: December 1st, October 25th, August 9th, June 5th

-We know that you are busy working on your book and you might not have the time to read 8000 words right away.
-To make sure you don’t miss any crucial time-saving and money-making advice while planning your book release, we have included links to crucial, actionable information under “Key Information” below, so you can know about essentials now, act on them and come for more later.
+We know that you are busy working on your book and you might not have the time to read everything right away.
+To make sure you don’t miss any crucial time-saving and money-making advice while planning your book release, we have included links to crucial, actionable information under “Key Information” below, so you can know about essentials now, act on them and come back for more later.